 Do You Want To Learn A Foreign Language For Free?

-Have you always wanted to study a foreign language, but where to afraid to do so?
+Have you always wanted to study a foreign language, but were too afraid to do so?

-Because you think learning a foreign language is much too boring or expensive?
+Because you think learning a foreign language is much too dull or expensive?

 Then now it is high time to reconsider.